What is Botrytis or Gray Mold?

 However, we can find a few exceptions among Indica plants, like the White Domina marijuana or Pakistan Chitral Kush.

-Here you have a list of marijuana strains resistant to fungus , like Green Poison, High Level or Philo Skunk / Gokunk from Philosopher Seeds.
+Here you have a list of marijuana strains resistant to fungus , like Green Poison, High Level, or Tropicanna Auto XXL from Philosopher Seeds.

-In a future article, we'll teach you a way of making a completely clean resin extraction using buds infected by Botritis.
+In a future article, we'll teach you a way of making a completely clean resin extraction using buds infected by Botrytis.

 Botrytis and noble wine

-It is also interesting pointing out that Botrytis Cinerea is used by wine producers for their noble late harvest wines.
-Sauternes, Barsac or Montbazillac are only a few examples of wines produced thanks to the action of this fungus on the bunches of grapes.
-It increases the levels of sugar, developing rich and complex aromas highly appreciated by connoiseurs.
+It is also interesting to point out that Botrytis Cinerea is used by wine producers for their noble late-harvest wines.
+Sauternes, Barsac, or Montbazillac are only a few examples of wines produced thanks to the action of this fungus on the bunches of grapes.
+It increases the levels of sugar, developing rich and complex aromas highly appreciated by connoisseurs.
 The low yields of this type of crop explain the high price of these wines.